Introduction

 Single-family Homes

-Additions should blend seamlessly with the existing structure to maintain the property’s value and aesthetic appeal.
+Additions should be designed to blend harmoniously with the existing structure to protect the property’s value and visual coherence.

 Multi-family Properties